 The Best Years: 2024

 The 2024 HR-V is turning heads and winning hearts.
 J.D.
-Power and Consumer Reports are giving it a thumbs up, and owners are singing its praises.
+Power and Consumer Reports are giving it a thumbs up, and proprietors are singing its accolades.

-Under the hood, you’ll find a livelier 2.0L I4 engine that kicks out 158 hp.
-Paired with a CVT that’s smoother than a jazz saxophone solo, it delivers a drive that’s both zippy and economical.
+Under the hood, you’ll find a more spirited 2.0L I4 engine that kicks out 158 hp.
+Paired with a CVT that’s smoother than a jazz saxophone solo, it delivers a drive that’s both zippy and efficient.
 Fuel economy takes a slight hit at 26 city/32 highway MPG, but the extra oomph makes up for it.

 Safety?
 The 2024 HR-V’s got your back with Honda Sensing as standard.
-We’re talking collision mitigation that’s faster than your reflexes, road departure mitigation that keeps you between the lines, and adaptive cruise control for those extended highway hauls.
+We’re talking collision mitigation that’s quicker than your reflexes, road departure mitigation that keeps you between the lines, and adaptive cruise control for those prolonged highway hauls.

 Step inside, and you’re greeted by an infotainment system that’s actually, well, entertaining.
 Larger screens, enhanced connectivity – it’s like your smartphone and car had a beautiful tech baby.

 The interior?
 It’s had a makeover that’ll make you want to live in your car.
-Okay, maybe not genuinely, but you get the idea.
+Okay, maybe not really, but you get the idea.

 In short, the 2024 HR-V is the compact SUV that’s all mature and ready to dazzle.